Timothy Jones Jr.: Testimonies

 Amber Jones repeatedly indicated that Timothy Jones was "always a good father while we were married."
-However, she noted that he was Bi-Polar.
-While he was not officially diagnosed, Amber Jones indicated that he had frequent mood swings and was difficult to talk to, similarly to walking on eggshells.
+She suspected that he was bipolar without a formal diagnosis.
+Mrs. Jones testified that Timothy had frequent mood swings and was quick to anger.
 "You really didn’t have to do anything to get him angry.
 Tim was just angry," she said.
 "There were more bad times than good down here."
 Mrs. Jones testified that her husband did not spank his children frequently, instead insisting on physical punishment: push-ups, squats, etc. Mrs. Jones attempted to make it clear that her ex-husband was not insane.
 Rather, she argued, he was "overangry."
-Joy Lorick, a family babysitter, described the Jones home as dirty, having bugs, unclean dishes, strewn clothes, and trash scattered about it.
+Joy Lorick, a family babysitter, described the Jones home as dirty, having bugs, unclean dishes, strewn clothes, and trash scattered about.
 Lorick further said that she attempted to tidy up around the house, wash dishes, and feed the children.
 She testified that one child requested that she not tell the father she fed them "because he might not feed us again."
 Lorick filed a complaint against Jones with the Department of Social Services after she discovered that one of the children had a black eye.

 The school nurse at Saxe Gotha Elementary, Karen Leonhardt, described that the children were "in good health" and that they were up-to-date on their vaccinations and that there was no physical impairments.
 However, when Merah, the eldest child, appeared at school with head lice, Leonhardt met with Timothy Jones.
 Jones commented that he used kerosene, a flammable liquid dangerous to the touch and to ingest, to attempt to kill the parasite and their eggs.
 When Leonhardt suggested using a hair dryer, Jones indicated that he'd prefer to use a heat gun.
 This interaction prompted Leonhardt to contact DSS.
 Leonhardt further testified that another teacher, Amy Shearer, called DSS because Nahtahn had bruises around his neck, jawline, and on his arms.
 Reportedly, Jones held Nahtahn against a wall in a chokehold.